Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Maxwell action: superconformal invariance

 and, as a consequence of \eqref{eq: W hi} and the definition \eqref{DefW}, the \textit{chirality} conditions

 and \textit{Bianchi identities}:

-One can easily rewrite the action \eqref{eq: Maxwell action} in terms of $\mathcal{W}$ and $\overline{\mathcal{W}}$.
+One can rewrite the action \eqref{eq: Maxwell action} in terms of $\mathcal{W}$ and $\overline{\mathcal{W}}$.
 To this end, we need to pass to the central basis in harmonic superspace.
-Then, using integrations by parts, the algebra of covariant derivatives \eqref{eq: rel cov derivatives}, eqs. \eqref{eq: W hi}, \eqref{eq: W chir} and the zero-curvature condition \eqref{eq: spin 1 zc}, we obtain:
+Then, using integrations by parts for harmonic derivatives, the algebra of covariant derivatives \eqref{eq: rel cov derivatives}, eqs. \eqref{eq: W hi}, \eqref{eq: W chir} and the zero-curvature condition \eqref{eq: spin 1 zc}, we obtain: